o1-labs/rfcs/0006-ffmul-revised.md

   // add the ffmul gate
   addFFmulGate({ a, b, q, r, p10, p11, c0, c1, qBound }, foreignModulus);

-  // add 3 range checks on q (normal mode) addMultiRangeCheck(q);
+  // add 3 range checks on limbs of q addMultiRangeCheck(q);

   // add single range check on q bound to an accumulator for external checks